Where We Serve

 - Cardiopulmonary resuscitation training;

-The team works closely with the hospital’s nursing school to dramatically improve the clinical training for nursing students.
-While providing clinical training, Serge staff also teach spiritual care and evangelism in the context of healthcare for medical and nursing staff.
+While providing clinical training, Serge missionaries also teach spiritual care and evangelism in the context of healthcare for medical and nursing staff.

 - Physical Therapist